Seattle Biological Evaluation

 Does my project or activity need a Corps permit?

 The best way to find out if a project needs a Corp permit is to attend one of the bi-monthly Seattle/Corps informal pre-application meetings.
 To get on the agenda or to find out more information, please email Gail Coburn.
-See the 2013 and 2014 calendars (pdfs) for the meetings.
+See the 2014 calendar (pdfs) for the meetings.

 Does my project need a biological evaluation?